-We will soon be offering Telemedicine appointments as an option for therapy patients!
+We now offer Telehealth appointments as an option for therapy patients!
 We understand that not everyone is comfortable leaving their homes for appointments during this time and we are excited to be able to provide virtual appointments for certain diagnoses.
-This will be possible for all therapy disciplines that are offered at Windom Area Health (Physical Therapy, Occupational Therapy, and Speech Therapy).
-These virtual appointments will be available for new and current patients and the software used is HIPAA Compliant to ensure your privacy.
+This is possible for all therapy disciplines that are offered at Windom Area Health (Physical Therapy, Occupational Therapy, and Speech Therapy).
+These virtual appointments are available for new and current patients and the software used is HIPAA Compliant to ensure your privacy.

-- Telemedicine will not be appropriate or possible for all diagnoses/conditions – it will be approved on a case by case basis.
+- Telehealth will not be appropriate or possible for all diagnoses/conditions – it will be approved on a case by case basis.

 - Some conditions may require a hybrid of in-person appointments and virtual appointments.

-- Patient must initiate and consent to being treated via Telemedicine.
+- Patient must initiate and consent to being treated via Telehealth.
 Please discuss this with your Rehabilitation Services therapist.